adamdjbrett/doctrineofdiscovery.org/_includes/snip/import.md

 #### [Documenting the Doctrine of Discovery, Mueseums, Libraries & Data Science Part 1](#A111)

 - *Philip P. Arnold, Syracuse University, Chair*
-- Sebastian Modrow, Syracuse University
+- Sebastian Modrow, Syracuse University, “Charting the Doctrine in the Colonial Archive: Papal Bulls and the Translation of the ‘Discovery’ Purpose”
 - Sean Cunningham, The National Archives (UK), *Archival Evidence of Ideology, Trade and Plunder as Motivations in England’s North American Voyages, C.1480-1503*